Materials Handling - Overhead Crane Operation

 - Do not attempt lifts beyond the rated load capacity of a crane or slings.

 - Do not lift a load from the side.
 Centre the crane directly over the load before hoisting to avoid swinging the load.

 - Do not allow anyone to ride on a load or hooks.

 - Do not leave slings dangling from the load hook.
 Have sling hooks placed on the sling ring when carrying slings to the load.

 - Do not raise loads higher than necessary to clear objects.

-- Do not pass a load over workers.
+- Do not move or pass a load over workers.